Juadebfm/JavaScript_For_Beginners/dom_manipulation_1.md

 # Document Object Model (DOM) - Day 1

 HTML document is structured as a JavaScript Object.
 Every HTML element has a different properties which can help to manipulate it.
 It is possible to get, create, append or remove HTML elements using JavaScript.
 Check the examples below.
-Selecting HTML element using JavaScript is similar to selecting using CSS.
+Selecting HTML element using JavaScript is similar to selecting them using CSS.
 To select an HTML element, we use tag name, id, class name or other attributes.

 ## Getting Element